 In short, probably not.

 Any time a child’s test shows an elevated blood lead level (at or above 5 micrograms per deciliter (μg/dL)), the Health Department tries to identify the source of the exposure.
 By testing all schools and requiring remediation, we will be certain that any exposure from drinking water at a school has been identified and reduced.

 When deciding whether to test a child for lead in response to a school’s water test results, it is important to understand that the possible exposure to lead from drinking the water at a school may only be a part of the picture.
-We can’t know how much water an individual child drank at school, so the amount of exposure is unknown.
-There are other possible sources of lead.
-See the next question.
+There are other possible sources of lead (see the next question), and the amount in drinking water can add a child's overall lead exposure.
+We also can’t know how much water an individual child drank at school, so the amount of exposure is unknown.

 All children should be screened for lead at ages 1 and 2 by their health care providers.
 If you have additional questions, call the Healthy Homes Lead Poisoning Prevention Program at 802-863-7220 or 800-439-8550 (toll-free in Vermont), or talk to your child’s health care provider.
 Learn about lead hazards and how to prevent lead poisoning